-Remaining at just 10,000 watts, WPKN can be heard in southwestern Connecticut, on Long Island and in other parts of New York state and Massachusetts in addition to its worldwide streaming.
+Remaining at just 10,000 watts, WPKN can be heard in western and north-central Connecticut, on Long Island and in other parts of New York state and Massachusetts in addition to its worldwide streaming.
 “It’s not just a local radio station,” Motavalli says.
 “There’s no other station like this.
 Free-form radio was fairly common in the ’60s.
 Owners figured the DJs knew how to program music better than a computer.
 But that fell away and tight playlists took over.”

 WPKN will preserve DJ freedom while continuing to adapt.
 “We’re building a new vibe here,” Rossignol says.
 “It’s going to be exciting but it’s going to be different.”